This post may contain affiliate links. Please read our disclosure policy.

 • Bring a large pot of water to a boil over high heat.
 Add the corn and cook for 5 minutes, or until tender and bright yellow.
 Transfer to a plate and set aside to cool while you prepare the remaining ingredients.

-• In a small bowl, mix together the mayonnaise, lime juice, garlic, and ยผ teaspoon of cayenne pepper.
+• Mix together the mayonnaise, lime juice, garlic, and ¼ teaspoon of cayenne in a small bowl.

 • Using a brush or spoon, coat all sides of the corn with melted butter, then generously slather each corn with the mayonnaise mixture.